“Curiosity is lying in wait for every secret.”

 “Why did I not think of this before?
 I’ll just buy tapioca and we’ll make beiju,” I concluded.

-It was such a simple solution to such a simple problem: staying in a village where I couldn’t find bread and needed something for breakfast.
+It was such a simple solution to such a simple problem: staying in a village where I couldn’t find bread but needing something for breakfast.

 What is Beiju, or Tapioquinha?

 The name beiju, which is used in northeast Brazil, is new to me.
 In the Amazon I heard the name tapioquinha, which is the same thing: manioc bread with butter eaten for breakfast.
 In Mato Grosso, in west Brazil, vendors sell it as a merinda – a snack that you eat in the late afternoon – and simply call it tapioca.
 In Rio de Janeiro you ask for a tapioca recheada.

 Whatever the name, the tapioca pancake is delicious.
 You can add a savory topping such as ham or cheese, or a sweet topping of coconut, chocolate or condensed milk (better: a mixture!).

 The first bite of

 I have discovered that eating

 For 3 reais I buy a bag of tapioca, return to the Land Cruiser and announce my plan to Coen.
 He is skeptic.